19 Cartoons Your Child Should Be WatchingCarolyn Castiglia

 The Berenstain Bears are a wholesome bear family, “a lot like people, only more so.”
 Sister and Brother Bear are in elementary school, and learn lessons about things like being kind and responsible.
 The show can seem a little too goody-goody now and then, but it never gets annoyingly so.

 2. Curious George

 I’ve said it before and I’ll say it again: watching Curious George is like staring at a lava lamp — it soothes the tired parent’s soul.
-George is best for younger kids, since most of what the show focuses on are simple lessons like learning shapes, numbers and colors, but honestly — I would watch it without my daughter. (#realtalk I have.)
+George is best for younger kids, since most of what the show focuses on are simple lessons like learning shapes, numbers, and colors, but honestly — I would watch it without my daughter. (#RealTalk I have.)

 3. Dinosaur Train

-The premise of Dinosaur Train makes no sense: there’s a train that lets a talking, English-speaking dinosaur family travel through time during the Mesozoic Era.
+The premise of Dinosaur Train makes no sense: there’s a train that allows a talking, English-speaking dinosaur family to travel through time during the Mesozoic Era.
 Oh, and did I mention that there’s an adoption allegory in there, too?
 All that said, the bottom line is, kids love dinosaurs, and this show is super educational.
 (And it’s less spazzy than Nick’s Dino Dan, but my daughter loves that show, too.)

 4. Max and Ruby